-Writing Techniques: How to Use Euphonics to Make Your Prose Sing
+Euphonics: This Writing Technique Will Make Your Readers Fall in Love With Your Sentences

-Two of the most vital skills you should focus on as a writer are how to tell a story that works and how to develop compelling characters.
+Two of the most vital skills you should focus on as a writer are how to tell a story that satisfies readers and how to develop compelling characters.
 But once you’ve got that figured out, aren’t there other writing techniques, more subtle perhaps, that draw readers in and make stories shine?

-There are.
-And one of those writing techniques is called euphonics.
 Rayne Hall, author of the Writer’s Craft series, defines euphonics as “the use of sound devices for prose writing.”
+The dictionary definition of euphonic expands on that to include “a harmonious succession of words having a pleasing sound.”

+Understanding this writing technique and applying it to your sentences will make your readers fall in love with your writing!

 What’s so Great About This Writing Tecnique?

-Poets and musicians have long understood the power of euphonics.
+Poets and musicians have long understood the power of phonetic harmony.
 It is a foundational element of their work, but it can also be sprinkled into prose as long as the writer takes care not to overuse it.
 In a story, content is always more important than sound.

 Think of euphonics as an enhancer, the seasoning that really makes a recipe sing.
 Adding a judicious amount brings out the flavors and makes it special.
 Using too much ruins the effect and can even make it unpalatable.